Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 <!-- END DESCRIPTION lightstreamer-example-portfolio-client-javascript-dynamic-drop-down-demo---html-client -->

 ## Install
-If you want to install one of these demo versions pointing to your local Lightstreamer Server, follow the steps below.
+If you want to install one of these demo versions, pointing to your local Lightstreamer Server, follow the steps below.

 * As prerequisite, the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Moreover, the full version of the *Portfolio Demo*, needs both the *PORTFOLIO_ADAPTER*, from the *Portfolio Demo*, and the *QUOTE_ADAPTER*, from the *Stock-List Demo* (see [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)).
 Please check out the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) project and follow the [installation instructions for the full version of the *Portfolio Demo*](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java#portfolio-demo).